espressif/esp-idf/docs/en/hw-reference/esp32s3/user-guide-devkitc-1.rst

 This user guide will help you get started with ESP32-S3-DevKitC-1 and will also provide more in-depth information.

-The ESP32-S3-DevKitC-1 is an entry-level development board equipped with either ESP32-S3-WROOM-1 or ESP32-S3-WROOM-1U, a general-purpose Wi-Fi + Bluetooth® LE MCU module that integrates complete Wi-Fi and Bluetooth LE functions.
+The ESP32-S3-DevKitC-1 is an entry-level development board equipped with ESP32-S3-WROOM-1, ESP32-S3-WROOM-1U, or ESP32-S3-WROOM-2, a general-purpose Wi-Fi + Bluetooth® LE MCU module that integrates complete Wi-Fi and Bluetooth LE functions.

 Most of the I/O pins on the module are broken out to the pin headers on both sides of this board for easy interfacing.
 Developers can either connect peripherals with jumper wires or mount ESP32-S3-DevKitC-1 on a breadboard.

 .. figure:: ../../../_static/esp32-s3-devkitc-1-v1-isometric.png
     :align: center
     :alt: ESP32-S3-DevKitC-1 with ESP32-S3-WROOM-1 Module
-    :figclass: align-center

     ESP32-S3-DevKitC-1 with ESP32-S3-WROOM-1 Module